shabbychef/chessdata/README.md

 -- Steven E. Pav, shabbychef@gmail.com

+*Note* These scripts source their data from the 'top 5000' millionbase database, which has disappeared.
+I would love to host the data, but am not sure how to do so.

 ## run it

 You will need some R packages for the last part: `readr`, `dplyr`, and